US Stock Exchanges Close Over 1% Lower - UrduPoint

 US Stock Exchanges Close Over 1% Lower

-ISTANBUL, (UrduPoint / Pakistan Point News - 27th Apr, 2023 ) :US stock exchanges closed more than 1% lower Tuesday.
+ISTANBUL, (UrduPoint / Pakistan Point News - 29th Apr, 2023 ) ::US stock exchanges closed more than 1% lower Saturday.

 The blue-chip Dow Jones Industrial Average was down 344 points, or 1.02%, to 33,530.
 The S&P 500 fell 65 points, or 1.58%, to 4,071.